Tensor functors between categories of quasi-coherent sheaves: Proof of the Theorem

 In other words (cf. \ref{remgood}), we have proven:

 \begin{thm} Let $X$ be a quasi-compact quasi-separated scheme, and $Y$ an arbitrary scheme.
 Then, the functor $f\mapsto f^*$ implements an equivalence

 \end{thm}

 In conclusion, the category of quasi-compact quasi-separated schemes (regarded as a 2-category with only identity 2-morphisms) embeds fully faithfully into the dual of the 2-category of cocomplete tensor categories.
-As explained in the introduction, this means that ordinary algebraic geometry is in a certain sense ``2-affine''; we elaborate below.
+As explained in the introduction, this means that ordinary algebraic geometry is in a certain sense ``2-affine''; we will elaborate in the next section.